MapNet2025/Mapnet2025.github.io/_pages/register.md

 - Registration for MapNet 2023 is $150 NZD + Booking Fee* + GST.
 This includes dinner on Thursday 23rd November.

-  *Note profits from booking fees taken through Humanitix are donated to chariatable organisations.
+  *Note profits from booking fees taken through Humanitix are donated to charitable organisations.

 <!--
 - MapNet registration is now open